 Where will you get your drinking water if it is polluted?
 How will a father to teach his children to hunt and fish if thousands of acres of forest are bulldozed to make room for shopping malls?
 Without children who have been taught how to preserve our ecosystems, we will lose all of the beautiful parks, forests, and lakes that are so dear to us.
-That is why we believe that at your next PTA meeting, you should promote incorporating environmental education into the curriculum.
+That is why we believe that at your next PTA meeting or when choosing your MBA, you should promote incorporating environmental education into the curriculum.
 Here are ten talking points that you can bring up at the next meeting.

 Too many times when I have been driving down the road have I seen piles of garbage left in fields and forests.
 Not only are they eyesores that lower property values, but they pollute the places where we live.
 By instilling a healthy respect for nature in our children, we can prevent such things from happening in the future.